projetmbc/for-writing/at-prism/contrib/products/README.md

 Here is how the different folders are used.

 1. `changes` is used to communicate changes related to contributions.
-2. `readme`, managed by the `atprism` developer, is used to generate the `contrib/products/README.md` file.
+2. `readme`, managed by the `at-prism` developer, is used to generate the `contrib/products/README.md` file.
 3. The other folders are the contributions themselves, the development process for which is explained in the following section.

 <a id="MULTIMD-TOC-ANCHOR-1"></a>